 Health Addiction and Behavioral Intervention Team (HABIT)

-We have conducted several controlled clinical trials that have demonstrated that brief interventions incorporating motivational interviewing and personalized drinking feedback can reduce heavy drinking among young adults (including both college students and military veterans).
-These interventions are now being adopted across the country and are replacing previous models of "alcohol education" that were not efficacious.
-Recently, we were funded by NIAAA to improve standard brief alcohol intervention by adding a behavioral economic supplement that encouraged engagement in constructive alternatives associated with delayed reinforcement.
+Over the past 20 years we have conducted numerouscontrolled clinical trials demonstrating that brief interventions incorporating motivational interviewing and personalized feedback can reduce risky drinking and drug use among emerging adults (including college students, students who are not college students or graduates, active duty military, and military veterans).
+These interventions have been adopted in many settings across the country often replacing previous models of "alcohol education" that were not efficacious.

-The second overarching goal of the HABIT Laboratory is to conduct applied clinical research that is influenced by basic behavioral and biological research (e.g., translational research) and contributes to the overall goal of improving our scientific understanding of human behavior.
-For example, we have used behavioral economic theory and basic laboratory research to guide our applied research on substance abuse etiology, assessment, and prevention.
+The second overarching goal of the HABIT Laboratory is to conduct applied clinical research that is influenced by basic behavioral and biological research (e.g., translational research) and contributes to the overall goal of improving our scientific understanding of the determinants of addictive behaviors.
+For example, we have used behavioral economic theory and basic laboratory research to guide our applied research on substance use disorder etiology, assessment, and prevention.

 Photo Above: Back row - Jay Withers, Sam Acuff, Khadijah Lawal, Jim Murphy, Allison Wallace, Jacob Burkley, Kevin Campbell